 Not all medications are available through the repeat prescription service, your Doctor will advise you if your medication is an acute (one off) or a repeat.

-The repeat prescriptions service is not for patients to request new medication, change of medication or acute prescriptions, for these you must see your doctor.
+The repeat prescriptions service is not for patients to request new medication, change of medication or acute prescriptions, for these you must speak with your doctor.

 How to order a repeat prescription

 Patients can order prescriptions in the following ways: